polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 As a general security rule of thumb, passwords should never be stored in clear text, but persisted into for instance a database as _"slowly hashed values with per record based salts"_.
-This prevents a whole range of security issues, such as having adversaries creating Rainbod Dictionary attacks on your passwords.
+This prevents a whole range of security issues, such as having adversaries creating Rainbow Dictionary attacks on your passwords.
 This project contains two slots to implement this, and these are as follows.

 * __[crypto.password.hash]__ - Creates a password hash